bartekfr/Tabs/README.md

 ====

 Tab component allow to toggle tabs using CSS Transition rather than JS animations if possible.
 You can toggle tabs with slide or fade effect.
 You can also load tab content with AJAX - in this case there is no toggle animation and loaded content is just simply inserted into the tab content section.
 Before AJAX content is loaded the "div.ajax-loading" element is visible so you can create you own CSS for this.
-URL of content to be loaded is defined in navigation items "href" attribute.
+URL of content that should be loaded is defined in navigation items "href" attribute.

 ###Configuration: